Eraser: History

 Before rubber erasers used today, tablets of wax were used to erase lead or charcoal marks from paper.
 Bits of rough stone such as sandstone or pumice were used to remove small errors from parchment or papyrus documents written in ink.
 Crustless bread was used; a Meiji period (1868–1912) Tokyo student said: "Bread erasers were used in place of rubber erasers, and so they would give them to us with no restriction on amount.
 So we thought nothing of taking these and eating a firm part to at least slightly satisfy our hunger."

-In 1770 English engineer Edward Nairne is reported to have developed the first widely marketed rubber eraser, for an inventions competition.
+In 1770, the English optician and scientific instrument maker Edward Nairne reportedly developed the first widely marketed rubber eraser for an inventions competition.
 Until that time the material was known as gum elastic or by its French name caoutchouc borrowed from Quechua.
 Nairne sold natural rubber erasers for the high price of three shillings per half-inch cube.
 According to Nairne, he inadvertently picked up a piece of rubber instead of breadcrumbs, discovered rubber's erasing properties, and began selling rubber erasers.
 The invention was described by Joseph Priestley on April 15, 1770, in a footnote: "I have seen a substance excellently adapted to the purpose of wiping from paper the mark of black-lead-pencil. ...
 It is sold by Mr. Nairne, Mathematical Instrument-Maker, opposite the Royal-Exchange."
 In 1770 the word rubber was in general use for any object used for rubbing; the word became attached to the new material sometime between 1770 and 1778.

 However, raw rubber was perishable.
 In 1839 Charles Goodyear discovered the process of vulcanization, a method that would cure rubber, making it durable.
 Rubber erasers became common with the advent of vulcanization.
 On March 30, 1858, Hymen Lipman of Philadelphia, United States, received the first patent for attaching an eraser to the end of a pencil.
 It was later invalidated because it was determined to be simply a composite of two devices rather than an entirely new product.
 Erasers may be free-standing blocks (block and wedge eraser), or conical caps that can slip onto the end of a pencil (cap eraser).
 A barrel or click eraser is a device shaped like a pencil, but instead of being filled with pencil lead, its barrel contains a retractable cylinder of eraser material (most commonly soft vinyl).
 Many, but not all, wooden pencils are made with attached erasers.
 Novelty erasers made in shapes intended to be amusing are often made of hard vinyl, which tends to smear heavy markings when used as an eraser.